Ingersoll Rand Inc. (IR) vs Everpure, Inc. (P)

 - Does IR or P pay a bigger dividend?

-- IR pays a dividend (0.10% yield) while P does not currently pay one.
+- IR pays a dividend (0.10% yield), while P has no payments in the available dividend history.

 - Is IR or P more profitable?

-- Over the past 5-year, P delivered the higher annualized total return — IR at 9.84% versus P at 21.49%.
+- Over the past 5 years, IR delivered 10.08% and P delivered 24.98% annualized total return.
 Past performance doesn't predict future results.

 Go deeper